-This chapter assesses mitigation pathways consistent with limiting warming to $1.5^{\circ}$ C above pre-industrial levels.
-In doing so, it explores the following key questions: What role do CO2 and non-CO2 emissions play? {2.2, 2.3, 2.4, 2.6} To what extent do $1.5^{\circ}$ C pathways involve overshooting and returning below $1.5^{\circ}$ C during the 21st century? {2.2, 2.3} What are the implications for transitions in energy, land use and sustainable development? {2.3, 2.4, 2.5} How do policy frameworks affect the ability to limit warming to $1.5^{\circ}$ C? {2.3, 2.5} What are the associated knowledge gaps? {2.6}
+This chapter assesses mitigation pathways consistent with limiting warming to $1.5^{\circ}$ C above preindustrial levels.
+In doing so, it explores the following key questions: What role do $CO_2$ and non- $CO_2$ emissions play? {2.2, 2.3, 2.4, 2.6} To what extent do $1.5^{\circ}$ C pathways involve overshooting and returning below $1.5^{\circ}$ C during the 21st century? {2.2, 2.3} What are the implications for transitions in energy, land use and sustainable development? {2.3, 2.4, 2.5} How do policy frameworks affect the ability to limit warming to $1.5^{\circ}$ C? {2.3, 2.5} What are the associated knowledge gaps? {2.6}

-The assessed pathways describe integrated, quantitative evolutions of all emissions over the 21st century associated with global energy and land use and the world economy.
-The assessment is contingent upon available integrated assessment literature and model assumptions, and is complemented by other studies with different scope, for example, those focusing on individual sectors.
+The assessed pathways describe integrated, quantitative evolutions of all emissions over the 21st century associated with global energy and land use, and the world economy.
+The assessment is contingent upon available integrated assessment literature and model assumptions, and is complemented by other studies with different scope, for example those focusing on individual sectors.
 In recent years, integrated mitigation studies have improved the characterizations of mitigation pathways.
 However, limitations remain, as climate damages, avoided impacts, or societal co-benefits of the modelled transformations remain largely unaccounted for, while concurrent rapid technological changes, behavioural aspects, and uncertainties about input data present continuous challenges. (high confidence) {2.1.3, 2.3, 2.5.1, 2.6, Technical Annex 2}

-The Chances of Limiting Warming to 1.5°C and the Requirements for Urgent Action
+The chances of limiting warming to 1.5°C and the requirements for urgent action

-Pathways consistent with 1.5°C of warming above pre-industrial levels can be identified under a range of assumptions about economic growth, technology developments and lifestyles.
-However, lack of global cooperation, lack of governance of the required energy and land transformation, and increases in resource-intensive consumption are key impediments to achieving 1.5°C pathways.
+1.5°C-consistent pathways can be identified under a range of assumptions about economic growth, technology developments and lifestyles.
+However, lack of global cooperation, lack of governance of the energy and land transformation, and growing resource-intensive consumption are key impediments for achieving 1.5°C-consistent pathways.
 Governance challenges have been related to scenarios with high inequality and high population growth in the 1.5°C pathway literature. {2.3.1, 2.3.2, 2.5}